tommasosansone91/aqi_luftdaten/dev_docs/install_on_raspberrypi.md

 https://stackoverflow.com/a/39461113/7658051

-test:

-you should see the app running at
+By using the browser of any other device (other than the RPi) connected to the LAN network, you should see the app running at

 http://192.168.1.106:3000/

-from the browser of any other device connected to the network

 ### Start the app manually in background via gunicorn (and gracefully exit the machine)

 > [!NOTE]
 > This is just a temporary command and should be launched only to check that guincorn can run the app successfully.
-> The starting, stopping and starting-at-boot of the app should be managed via systemd and the systemctl syntax, which should be implemented as last step of the app installation rpocess.
+> The starting, stopping and starting-at-boot of the app should be managed via systemd and the systemctl syntax, which should be implemented as last step of the app installation process.

-    current_dir=$pwd

-Lancia manualmente copiando lo script e incollandolo nella shell comando per comando, o non funziona.
+    sudo su
     cd /var/www/aqi_luftdaten/
     source venv/bin/activate

     sudo nohup env PYTHONPATH=`pwd`/.. venv/bin/gunicorn aqi_luftdaten.wsgi:application --bind localhost:8000 > /home/pi/aqi_luftdaten.log 2>&1 &

-    cd $current_dir

 #### check that the app is up and running